ddtlabs/smartvisu-widgets/sonos/README.md

 **Important update note:**
 - If your are updating from version **0.85** or below, you have to replace a notify and delete a userReadings definition.
 See change log blow.
+- If your are updating from version **0.86** or below, you have to adopt widget call.
+Radiolists and playlists are read from readings.
+See change log blow.

 **Requirements:**
 - Fully functioning FHEM (at least version 9118, 2015-08-23) with configured Sonos modules
 - SmartVISU **2.8+** (https://github.com/Martin-Gleiss/smartvisu)
 - Fronthem (https://github.com/herrmannj/fronthem)
 - ~~FHEM Sonos player device names without umlauts or underscores in room name.
 A underscore between prefix and room name is needed on the other hand.~~
-~~If you are affected then rename your player(s), please.
+- ~~If you are affected then rename your player(s), please.
 Otherwise you can try to change regexs in notifies and subs in 99_fronthemSonosUtils.pm.~~

 **Installation advices:**